-University Relations provides information to the university's various audiences and supports a number of university and community events.
-University Relations generates news and feature story releases, provides student achievement releases to hometown media, prepares media kits for special events, responds to media requests for information, maintains news media contacts and provides necessary events coordination.
+various audiences and supports a number of university and community events.
+University Relations generates news and feature story releases, provides student achievement releases to hometown media, prepares media kits for special events, responds to media requests for information, maintains news media contacts, provides content for and oversight of the University's official social media accounts, and provides necessary events coordination.

-University Relations publishes the Troy University Magazine, the TROY Today Faculty and Staff Newsletter, and TROY2U, an electronic newsletter for alumni and friends of the university.
+University Relations also maintains a news presence on the University's website and produces or assists with production of a variety of special publications including the Troy University Magazine.
 For more information, contact University Relations at (334) 670-3196.